 Farmers who have not yet placed their orders for Land Salt and Plaster should do so now.
-We have Beamish's celebrated Grey Plaster in barrels and bags; the Land Salt is in sacks.
+We have Beamish's celebrated Grey Plaster | must be kept for service in the township during in barrels and bags; the Land Salt is in sacks.

 The extra yield gained well repays the use of these fertilizers.
-Something must be given back to the soil from which so much is taken.
+Something must be given back to the soil from which so much

 ARCH.
-CAMPBELL,

-Family Grocer;
+CAMPBELL, Family Grocer;